 Anybody in Costa Rica knows about Sarchí.
 It is in this small town, tucked in the hills of the Valverde Vega Canton of Alajuela, that many of the wooden arts and crafts that you can buy at souvenir shops and stores all over Costa Rica are proudly made.
-In fact, Sarchí was officially declared the cradle of the national craftsmanship in 1983!
+In fact, Sarchí was officially declared as the cradle of the national craftsmanship in 1983!

-Both Costa Ricans and tourists can take a drive through Sarchí Norte and Sarchí Sur and pass a couple hundred stores and workshops, mostly family-owned and ran by several generations.
+Both Costa Ricans and tourists can take a drive through Sarchí Norte and Sarchí Sur and pass a couple hundred stores and workshops, mostly family-owned and run by several generations.
 At these stores, you can buy anything from small wood bowls to big types of furniture like beds or dressers.

 It was in the late 1800s that big furniture started to be manufactured at Sarchí.
 The native craftsmen and women created a particular way of building furniture to the point that nowadays when you see certain dinner tables or rocking chairs you immediately know they are “Sarchí” style, and most likely made in Sarchí.
 As these wood workshops specialized more and more, they started making all kinds of beautiful small ornamental and functional wood craftwork.

 But, the construction of furniture and wood crafts in Sarchí was the happy consequence of wood workshops that built oxcarts, probably the most important mean of transportation in Costa Rica for many decades since the early 1800s to close to the 1950s.
 The Sarchí oxcarts are also very special and unique, not only because of the building technique used there but mostly because they are decorated with beautiful paintings.
 And, it’s because of one particular oxcart that this town has its own page in the Guinness World Records book.

 Video: Arts & Crafts in Sarchi, Costa Rica